Christian Meditation and Prayer: How to Be Still Before God

 How Christian Meditation Differs from Secular Mindfulness

 Secular mindfulness asks you to observe your thoughts without judgment and let them pass.
 Christian meditation asks you to bring your thoughts captive to Christ (2 Corinthians 10:5) and replace them with what is true.
-The goal is not detachment — it is attachment to God.
+The goal is attachment to God.

 In mindfulness, the focus is inward: your breath, your body, your awareness.
 In prayer and meditation, the focus is upward and outward: God’s character, God’s promises, God’s presence.
-You are not trying to find yourself.
-You are finding Him — and in finding Him, you discover who you truly are.
+As you find Him, you discover who you truly are.

 “Finally, brothers, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable, if there is any excellence, if there is anything worthy of praise, think about these things.”— Philippians 4:8 (ESV)